 Quinn giggled at this even if they didn’t know exactly what a Bugatti was.

 “Quinn, I know people say crappy things to you when they grow up being afraid of everything that’s new to them or different.
-I’m really sorry that keeps happening, but you know good and well that they’re wrong and you aren’t.
+I’m really sorry this keeps happening, but you know good and well that they’re wrong and you aren’t.
 I’d really like you to reconsider sitting out the game.
 You picked our team.
 You chose to be an AAF Phoenix.
 That made us feel special.
 We’re proud to have you on our team.
-You not only belong on our team, as our center, your position is kind of a key part of our game-winning strategy against this team.
+You not only belong on our team, as our center, your position is kind of a key part of my game-winning strategy against this team.
 I want everyone to see how important you are to our team, and I want you to have fun and not worry about what stupid people say to you.”

-“Man, listen to you.
-You really are a toothless wonder right now!
-It’s a good thing this is a basketball game and not bobbing for apples.
-Carolina would have to carry you like a Judith Leiber clutch.
-Have you seen the grown-up chompers on that kid?
-Absolute dynamite.
-She could crush granite with those bad boys.
-Wait, are you smiling right now?
+Quinn snort-giggled, and Brent felt a wave of relief.
+At least he was getting something right today.
+“Wait, are you smiling right now?
 Yes?
 It’s hard to tell without any teeth.”
-Brent smiled too, noting that there were definite signs that Quinn was rallying.
-“And, you know, as far as ‘stupid’ goes, like most bad words, there is a time and a place to use them.
-This, Quinn, this is the time and the place to use the word ‘stupid’–anyone who thinks you shouldn’t be on our team and playing tonight is stupid.
-So are you going to play with us tonight?”
+Brent smiled back, it was impossible not to.
+“You know, as far as ‘stupid’ goes, like most bad words, there is a time and a place to use them.
+This, Quinn, this is the time and the place to use the word stupid—anyone who thinks you shouldn’t be on our team or play tonight is stupid.
+Now, are you going to play with us tonight?”

 Quinn nodded.